dvd-z/shuffly/README.md

 Shuffly is an app that allows you to shuffle your Spotify playlists without removing and readding songs.

-Created in collaboration with [Tim He](https://github.com/timyhe).
+Try it out here: http://dvd-z.github.io/shuffly.
+Select a playlist that you'd like to shuffle and begin!

+Designs by [Tim He](https://github.com/timyhe).
 Initial mock-ups can be found on [Figma](https://www.figma.com/file/e1wJbRxr0BGGZIuBbitUh1af/shuffly).

 ## Requirements